cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

  * The ability to add in 3rd party libraries, such as Zend Framework
  * Rich [HMVC](http://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) support

-In this tutorial, we're going to take you through deploying Kohana 3.2.0 to [the exoscale platform](http://www.exoscale.ch).
+In this tutorial, we're going to take you through deploying Kohana 3.2.0 to [the CloudKilat platform](http://www.cloudkilat.com/).
 If you need further information about Kohana, check out [the online user guide](http://kohanaframework.org/documentation) or jump in to [the IRC channel](irc://irc.freenode.net/kohana).
 Otherwise, let's get started.

 ##Prerequisites